kgleason/www_kirkg_us/posts/how-to-configure-a-freebsd-jail-on-a-digital-ocean-droplet.rst

 |

-Since *pkg* has not yet been run in your jail, you'll be prompted to install it and let it configure itself.
-The you will be prompted about installing the webserver:
+Since *pkg* has not yet been run in your jail, it will prompt you to allow it to install and let it configure itself.
+Then you will be prompted about installing the webserver:

 |